mmistakes/minimal-mistakes/_posts/2022-04-01-akka-cassandra-project.md

 Let's move on to the HTTP server.

 ## 3. The HTTP Server

+This section is also available on video:

+{% include video id="q9psVBnMqJk" provider="youtube" %}

 For this section, we're going to use Akka HTTP (obviously), and we'll use the high-level DSL.
 We will expose the following endpoints: